bixBeta/scRNA-WS24/Lessons/Week2.md

 e.g. to reload previously saved seurat object one may use the following command <br> `sobj <- readRDS("01_sobj.merged.RDS")`

 We will first plot some violin plots and assess how the data looks.

-To plot a violin plot using seurat use the following code chunk:
+Notice that in the features argument of VlnPlot code chunk, we are using all of our meta.data columns.

 ```
 VlnPlot(sobj, features = c("nCount_RNA", "nFeature_RNA" , "log10GenesPerUMI", "percent.mt"),
     pt.size = 0.1, group.by = "orig.ident", ncol = 4)
 ```

 If you do not wish to display points/dots on the violin plot change `pt.size = 0`